Blessing988/Machine-Learning-Mini-Projects/README.md

 # Machine-Learning-Mini-Projects
-A project on Logistic Regression, K-Neighbors Classifier and Decision Trees
+A project on Logistic Regression, K-Nearest Neighbors Classifier and Decision Trees